Introduction to Python

 ['apple', 'banana', 'mango']

-You can take advantage of this opportunity to perform operations on the original list
+It can be used to perform operations on the original list

 newlist = [x.upper() for x in fruits if "a" in x]newlist